 Kalinin, who had to miss the World Championship in June because of his injury, reached free agency and decided to head to America to give the NHL a try.
 On May 29, the Devils announced that they signed Sergei Kalinin a to a two-year entry-level contract (which is standard protocol for a player of Kalinin’s age).

 Upon signing, Kalinin went to New York where he underwent and passed neurological examinations, which allowed him to attend the Devils’ prospect camp in July, Having never played North American hockey, Kalinin will likely need a longer time to acclimate to the new style.
 However, he has been mostly positive about the change, saying (in this translated interview): “I have no problem with the ice surface or the physical play.
-Both for me and the [New Jersey Devils] was important to understand that I was fully healed.”
+Both for me and the was important to understand that I was fully healed.”

 In New Jersey, Kalinin fits in multiple roles.
 His speed and playmaking skills (which are on full display in this video) make him a forward with offensive potential.
 More so, his size – 6’3, 215 lbs. – and his defensive awareness are his claims to fame.
 Kalinin has never scored at a top-line level, but has always managed to find success in various roles.
 Additionally, his faceoff skills are developing to the point that he could be the Devils’ faceoff ace along with Travis Zajac.